-According to Prevent Blindness America's Vision Problems in the U.S. report, more than 24 million Americans age 40 and older have cataract.
+According to the Prevent Blindness report, Future of Vision, more than 29 million Americans age 40 and older have cataract.
 By age 80, more than half of all Americans will have cataract.
-Every year in the U.S., more than one million cataract surgeries are performed.
-Cataract surgeries are performed without complication in 95% of cases.
+In 2017, 3.8 million cataract surgeries were performed in the United States.
+Cataract surgeries are performed without complication in 98% of cases.